Operational Firefighter end-point assessment FAQs

 • Who is involved in the EPA process?

 Many individuals from across your organisation should be involved in the EPA process, as well as experts from SFJ Awards.
-These often include training staff, talent coaches, station base personnel, the watch management team, and the apprentices – of course – who are all involved throughout the End-Point Assessment (EPA) process.
+These often include training staff, talent coaches, station base personnel, the watch management team, and the apprentices – of course – who are all involved throughout the EPA process.

 • Why are regular review sessions held?

-Regular review sessions are held with apprentices and their employers to help collate evidence of an apprentices knowledge, skills, and behaviours, to help them progress through Gateway and be prepared for End-Point Assessment.
+Regular review sessions are held with apprentices and their employers to help collate evidence of an apprentices knowledge, skills, and behaviours, to help them progress through gateway and be prepared for EPA.

 • What is needed for an apprentice to progress through gateway?